hamidgholami/terraform_lab/practice-questions/README.md

      You can access them by referring
      module.<MODULE NAME>.<OUTPUT NAME>
      ```
-1. Where do you put output variables in the configuration?
+140. Where do you put output variables in the configuration?
+     ```txt
      Module outputs are usually either passed to other parts of your configuration, or defined as outputs in your root module.
 You will see both uses in this guide.
      Inside your configuration's directory, outputs.tf will need to contain:

-outputs.tf
+     output "vpc_public_subnets" {
+       description = "IDs of the VPC's public subnets" value       = module.vpc.public_subnets
+     }

+     output "ec2_instance_public_ips" {
+       description = "Public IP addresses of EC2 instances" value       = module.ec2_instances.public_ip
+     }
+     ```
-1. How do you pass input variables in the configuration?
+141. How do you pass input variables in the configuration?
+     ```txt
-You can define variables.tf in the root folder
-variable "vpc_name" {
+     You can define variables.tf in the root folder variable "vpc_name" {
        description = "Name of VPC"
        type        = string
        default     = "example-vpc"
      }

-Then you can access these varibles in the configuration like this
-module "vpc" {
+     Then you can access these varibles in the configuration like this module "vpc" {
        source  = "terraform-aws-modules/vpc/aws"
        version = "2.21.0"

        name = var.vpc_name
        cidr = var.vpc_cidr

        azs             = var.vpc_azs
        private_subnets = var.vpc_private_subnets
        public_subnets  = var.vpc_public_subnets

        enable_nat_gateway = var.vpc_enable_nat_gateway

        tags = var.vpc_tags
      }
+     ```
-1. What is the child module?
+142. What is the child module?
+     ```txt
      A module that is called by another configuration is sometimes referred to as a "child module" of that configuration.
+     ```
-1. When you use local modules you don’t have to do the command init or get every time there is a change in the local module. why?
+143. When you use local modules you don’t have to do the command init or get every time there is a change in the local module. why?
+     ```txt
      When installing a local module, Terraform will instead refer directly to the source directory.
      Because of this, Terraform will automatically notice changes to local modules without having to re-run terraform init or terraform get.
+     ```
-1. When you use remote modules what should you do if there is a change in the module?
+144. When you use remote modules what should you do if there is a change in the module?
+     ```txt
      When installing a remote module, Terraform will download it into the .terraform directory in your configuration's root directory.
      You should initialize with terraform init
+     ```
-1. A simple configuration consisting of a single directory with one or more .tf files is a module.
+145. A simple configuration consisting of a single directory with one or more .tf files is a module.
 Is this true?
+     ```txt
      True
+     ```
 1. When using a new module for the first time, you must run either terraform init or terraform get to install the module.
 Is this true?
 True
 1. When installing the modules and where does the terraform save these modules?